Elementary School Programs

 Super Survivors

-10 am to 12 pm.
+10 am to 12 pm or 12:30 pm to 2:30 pm.
 K to 3

 How do animals and plants survive in the cool, wet, temperate rainforest?
 From magnificent mayflies to the spectacular salmonberry, learn about the amazing adaptations of animals and plants and discover the diversity of forest life.
 Through hands-on and sensory activities, explore how animals and plants work together to create a thriving ecosystem.